ViniciusAbrao/px4_ros2_xrcedds/README.md

 ros2 run ros1_bridge dynamic_bridge
 ```

-ps: The command bellow to bridge all the topics, including some we does not need.
+ps: Use the command bellow to bridge all the topics, including some we does not need.

 ros2 run ros1_bridge dynamic_bridge --bridge-all-topics